-Group A.4 is designated for Virtual Power Plant (VPP) aggregators of non-residential and residential battery storage.
-Table 3-18 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+Group A.5 is designated for vehicle-grid integration (VGI) aggregators of non-residential electric vehicles or charging stations and only saw enrollments starting this year.
+Table 3-17 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
 The tables reflect dispatchable demand reductions available from 5 pm to 8 pm under August worst day conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.

 The ex post analysis showed no trend in reductions by weather patterns and are therefore assumed to not be not weather sensitive.
 Load reductions are instead assumed to be a function of the total kWh reduction delivered by the average site for the average event, not reductions in weather sensitive loads.
-To derive expected impacts average kWh delivered during the PY 2024 events is then divided by 3, to take into account the resource availability rules set to go into effect for PY2024.
-15 Essentially, A.4 resources are required to provide three hours of reductions, so it is assumed that the kWh reductions will be spread evenly across the three hours of the 5pm to 8pm availability window.
+To derive expected impacts average kWh delivered during the PY 2024 events is then divided by 3, to take into account the resource availability rules set to go into effect for PY2024.16 Essentially, A.5 resources are required to provide three hours of reductions, so it is assumed that the kWh reductions will be spread evenly across the three hours of the 5pm to 8pm availability window.